 A Tech startup CEO makes an average of $142,000.
 With that kind of salary, you likely want to save a substantial amount for retirement, which means the $6,000 to $7,000 you can save annually with a traditional IRA probably isn’t going to suffice.

-If you earn more than $142,000, the ceiling for Solo 401(k) investing in 2021 is $58,000–and if you’re over 50, you can save $6,500 on top of that in catchup contributions.
+If you earn more than $142,000, the ceiling for Solo 401(k) investing in 2022 is $61,000–and if you’re over 50, you can save $6,500 on top of that in catch-up contributions.
 If you’re married and your spouse works for the business, your household can double your contribution to retirement savings, so your golden years will be especially secure.

 As a self-employed consultant, you’re used to calling the shots.